 Also, now if any person is hurt by such an act, then the offender will be punished with life imprisonment or such punishment as mentioned here.

 An attempt by an offender sentenced to life imprisonment: If the offender who has been sentenced to life imprisonment under this section causes hurt, he may be punished with death.
-Provision of punishment for an attempt to murder will be 10 years imprisonment along with a fine.
+The provision of punishment for an attempt to murder will be 10 years imprisonment along with a fine.

 This offense is a non-bailable offense.
 If any person is hurt by such an act, the punishment shall be imprisonment for life or imprisonment of 10 years and a fine.